gordonguthrie/TheManual/the_manual/chapter5/moar_ugen_stuff.md

-# Chapter 2 - Recreating the sine synth
+# Chapter 5 - Recreating the beep synth

 ## Why does this matter?